octiwhale/mybb_verified/README.md

 - Modern icon.
 - Easy to install.
 - Information on hover.
-- Displays emoji if image fails to load.
+- Displays emoji if checkmark fails to load.
 ## Getting Started
 This will take **less than 15 minutes** unless you have a 12 year old computer.
 ### Installation